Hounfor/OldtimerPack/README.md

 # Credits:

-lordruthermore - submitted the original idea, and helped a lot with the list of battlemechs, provided technical advice on their design and MegaMek.
+lordruthermore - submitted the original idea, helped a lot with the list of battlemechs and Xotl balancing, and provided technical advice on their design (including most BetterMechs features) and MegaMek.
 He also provided source files for some 'mechs.

-RJPhoenix - helped with technical questions, cooling calculations and overall balancing.
+RJPhoenix - helped with technical questions, cooling calculations and Xotl balancing.

 Xaero - gave me the idea to add Guardian ECM and BAP to stores and rewards.